trema/testfirst-trema/iteration2/iteration2.md

 # ...
 Stuck? ###################################################################

 * Let's divide into smaller tests and implement one-by-one
-* For now, mark this test as "pending" and give it the least priority
+* For now, mark this test as "pending" and give it the lowest priority

 !SLIDE smaller